-Traveling to the Destination of Rhodes
+Travelling to the Destination Rhodes

 The island is mountainous and covered with forests.
 The highest mountain is Ataviros with 1,215 meters.
 Due to abundance of water, arable strips of land and green valleys separate the mountains from each other.
 One of the Seven Wonders of the ancient World – the Colossus of Rhodes – used to stand at the entrance of the ancient port.
 Today there are two deer statues watching over the entrance.
 The old port of Rhodes is embellished by the castellum.
 The Palace of the Grand Master of the Knights of Rhodes has almost remained untouched by the passing of time.
 Next to the castle is the medieval town.
 The new town however is located in the northwestern part of the island and features modern buildings and hotels.

 Tourists travelling to the destination Rhodes have the chance of visiting an island with a mild climate and an excellent touristic infrastructure.
 Rhodes is a popular holiday destination for Greek and foreign tourists all year round.
 Those who depart with ferry from Rhodes leave a UNESCO World Heritage Site.
 The beauty of nature and many archaeological treasures turn Rhodes into a place of international cultural interest.

 Rhodes covers an area of 1,398 square kilometres and its coastline is 220 km long.
 Approximately 90,000 people live on the island.
 Many of them work in tourism.
 Ferry routes Rhodes link Piraeus (260 nautical miles away), the Dodecanes, Cyclades, and the northern and eastern islands of the Aegean Sea to Rhodes.
 There is also a route to Turkey.
 Through the Rhodes ferry timetable you will be able to find the ferry route of your convenience.